DLXPlugins/pattern-wrangler/readme.txt

 == Upgrade Notice ==

-= 2.0.2 =
+= 2.0.5 =
-This update sets the default view to enabled.
-Some copy updates.
-Several bug fixes involving the preview.
+Bug fix for Multisite UI when disabling patterns.
+Adding option to disable the customizer.